West Midlands Police

-West Midlands Police is the territorial police force responsible for policing the metropolitan county of West Midlands in England.
+West Midlands Police is the territorial police force responsible for policing the metropolitan county of West Midlands in the U.K..

 The force covers an area of 348 sqmi with 2.93 million inhabitants, which includes the cities of Birmingham, Coventry, Wolverhampton and also the Black Country.
 In 2020, there were 6,846 officers, 484 police community support officers (PCSO), and 219 volunteer special constables.